AditiRai17/Summer-Internship---IITP/Proposal.md

 - **Twilio**: For sending real-time email/SMS alerts.
 - **GenAI (Mixtral 8x7B Instruct, TRT-LLM weights)**: For advanced threat detection and source identification.
 - **MITRE ATT&CK**: For defining and updating threat detection rules.
+- **Jenkins, Kubernetes**: For CI/CD pipelines and orchestrating deployments.

 ## Conclusion
 By implementing these goals and plans with the specified technology stack, Defendify aims to provide a robust, real-time cybersecurity solution that ensures a 360° shield for organizations.